-Employees are expected to return to work as soon as possible.
-Once an employee has used the maximum leave allowed under this policy, if he/she does not return to work within 10 business days and/or is not able to perform the essential functions of their job, the employee is not guaranteed reinstatement and is subject to termination, regardless of whether he/she has unused accrued paid leave.

-When an employee returns to work following an FMLA leave, where the leave period did not exceed the maximum leave allowed under this policy, and where the employee is able to perform the essential functions of their job, such employee will be reinstated to the same job as prior to the leave, or assigned to a position equivalent in pay, benefits, responsibility, and authority.
+- b.
+An employee who is out on approved FMLA leave must have department head or Elected official consent prior to traveling outside of the country unless the travel is related to the employee's own serious health condition, the serious health condition of the child, spouse or parent of the employee or to attend qualifying military events. - c.
+Employees are forbidden from working another job while on approved FMLA leave from the county. - 12.
+Reinstatement: Employees are expected to return to work as soon as possible.
+Once an employee has used the maximum leave allowed under this policy, if they do not return to work within 10 business days and/or is not able to perform the essential functions of their job, the employee is not guaranteed reinstatement and is subject to termination, regardless of whether they have unused accrued paid leave. - a.
+When an employee returns to work following FMLA leave, where the leave period did not exceed the maximum leave allowed under this policy, and where the employee is able to perform the essential functions of their job, such employee will be reinstated to the same job as prior to the leave, or assigned to a position equivalent in pay, benefits, responsibility, and authority.
 Any benefits such as seniority and status in place immediately before the leave will be reinstated provided that the employee returns to work within 10 business days following the leave end date.